Yami12/Final-Project/README.md

 *features_tests.xml: contains all the features tests

-keepers_automation.py: the amin file that run all the tests
+keepers_automation.py: the main file that run all the tests